Since March 2015 there have been continued protests in the South of Peru against the Tía María project, a copper mine in Moquegua Region.

 After months of negotiations, the sale of Glencore’s Peruvian copper mine Las Bamba to the Chinese state owned company China Minmetals Corp, or specifically its subsidiary MMG, has been completed (April 2014).
 At $5.85 billion it is one of the largest Chinese investments in the commodities sector.

-The Chinese investors are planning an increase in the production of copper with Las Bamba and Toromocho mines producing 400,000 tonnes of copper per year in the next five years, starting mid 2015.(1) With this takeover, China now controls 33% of the investments in Peruvian copper production companies (3). ... →
+The Chinese investors are planning an increase in the production of copper with Las Bamba and Toromocho mines producing 400,000 tonnes of copper per year in the next five years, starting mid 2015.(1) ... →

 Human Rights Violations in Peru